facebook/react-strict-dom/apps/website/docs/api/03-html/01-common.md

 # Common components (e.g., \<html.div>)

-<p className="text-xl">The majority of HTML components support the following common props and events.</p>
+<p className="text-xl">HTML components support the following common props and events.</p>

 ## Overview

-All supported HTML components are available on the `html` export (which can be aliased).
+HTML components are available on the `html` export (which can be aliased).
+Component props are strictly typed and will provide errors if invalid values are used.

 For the full list of supported HTML components, please refer to the [HTML compatibility table](/api/html/#compatibility).

-Component props are strictly typed and will provide errors if invalid values are used.
+Example:

 ```jsx
 import { html } from 'react-strict-dom';